System Behaviour Description Language

 Implicit Reference Property

 All statement defined in SBDL automatically acquire the ‘reference’ property when compiled.
 The reference property indicates the location of definition in terms of file-path and line number.
+The reference property is useful in understanding where

 SBDL-Native Files vs SBDL Embedded Syntax